AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 ## Custom Cell Components

-Value Formatters are useful for basic formatting, but for more advanced use-cases we can use [Cell Renderer Components](https://dash.plotly.com/dash-ag-grid/cell-renderer-components) instead.
+Value Formatters are useful for basic formatting, but for more advanced use cases, we can use [Cell Renderer Components](https://dash.plotly.com/dash-ag-grid/cell-renderer-components) instead.

-Cell Renderers allow you to add custom HTML, JavaScript and other Dash components within cells.
+Cell Renderers allow you to add custom HTML, JavaScript, and other Dash components within cells.
 To use a Cell Renderer, set the `cellRenderer` prop on a column, with the value as the name of your Cell Renderer.

-If you are new to JavaScript see the Dash Docs:
+If you are new to JavaScript, see the Dash docs:
  - [Adding Your Own CSS and JS to Dash Apps](https://dash.plotly.com/external-resources)
  - [JavaScript and Dash AG Grid](https://dash.plotly.com/dash-ag-grid/javascript-and-the-grid)
  - [Dash AG Grid Components](https://dash.plotly.com/dash-ag-grid/cell-renderer-components)